mongodb/specifications/source/crud/crud.rst

     /**
      * The number of documents to return per batch.
      *
-     * This is combined with limit to create the OP_QUERY numberToReturn value.
+     * In servers < 3.2, this is combined with limit to create the OP_QUERY numberToReturn value.
      *
      * The default is no value: the driver accepts the server default batch size.
      *